spring-tips/configuration/README.md

 @ConstructorBinding
 @ConfigurationProperties("bootiful")
 class BootifulProperties {
     private final String message;
 }

 ```

-The `@Data` and `@RequiredArgsConstructor` annotations on the `BootifulProperties` object come from Lombok. `@Data` syntheizes getters for final fields, and etters and setters for non-final fields. `@RequiredArgsConstructor` synthesizes a constructor for all the final fields int he class.
+The `@Data` and `@RequiredArgsConstructor` annotations on the `BootifulProperties` object come from Lombok. `@Data` synthesizes getters for final fields, and getters and setters for non-final fields. `@RequiredArgsConstructor` synthesizes a constructor for all the final fields int he class.
 The result is an object that's immutable once constructed through constructor initialization.
-Spring boot's ConfigurationProperties mechanism doesn't know about immutable objects by default, you need to use the `@ConstructorBinding` annotation, a fairly new addition to Spring Boot, to make it do the righ thing hre. this is even more useful in other programing languates like Kotlin (`data class ...`) and Scala (`case class ...`) which have syntax sugar fro creating immutable objects.
+Spring boot's ConfigurationProperties mechanism doesn't know about immutable objects by default; you need to use the `@ConstructorBinding` annotation, a reasonably new addition to Spring Boot, to make it do the right thing here.
+This is even more useful in other programming languages like Kotlin (`data class ...`) and Scala (`case class ...`) which have syntax sugar fro creating immutable objects.

 We've seen that Spring can load cofguration adjvacent to the application `.jar`, and that it can load the configuration from environment ariables and program arguments. its not hard o get information ito a Spring Boot aplication, but its sort of piecemail.
 It's hard to version control environment variables or to secure program arguments.